zinobg/plugin.video.sportplus.live/README.md

 Readme for Kodi - plugin.video.sportplus.live - plugin created by zinobg [at] gmail.com

-I created this addon to be able to watch online TV via Kodi on my Raspberry pi3.
+I created this addon to be able to watch online sport via Kodi on my Raspberry pi3.
 It is tested on Kodi for Windows as well.

 Requires: script.module.xbmcswift2 (should be installed automatically, when plugin is installed)